 Table~\ref{tab:SOCP-suitesparse} shows that all solvers solve all the instances, so the comparison is driven by efficiency rather than robustness.
-Under this setting, PFSNM attains the smallest SGM (normalized to $1.0000$).
-The closest competitor is Clarabel, with a SGM only slightly larger (about $1.08$), whereas the remaining solvers have clearly larger SGM values.
-Hence, the table indicates that PFSNM provides the best aggregate runtime performance on these Lasso-type SOCPs, with a particularly tight competition against Clarabel.
+In this setting, PFSNM attains the smallest SGM (normalized to $1.0000$).
+The closest competitor is Clarabel, with an SGM only slightly larger (about $1.0818$), whereas the remaining solvers have clearly larger SGM values.
+Hence, the table indicates that PFSNM provides the best aggregate runtime performance on these Lasso-type SOCPs, with particularly close performance relative to Clarabel.

-Fig.~\ref{fig:performance_profile_SOCP_suitesparse} corroborates the table-based summary.
+Figure~\ref{fig:performance_profile_SOCP_suitesparse} is consistent with the table-based summary.
 Since all solvers succeed, the key difference lies in how quickly each profile rises near $\tau=1$.
 The PFSNM curve increases the fastest and stays close to the best observed curve over a wide range of $\tau$, meaning that it achieves the best or near-best runtime on a large fraction of instances.
 Combined with the SGM results, these experiments indicate that PFSNM offers strong and reliable performance on SOCP problems constructed from SuiteSparse matrices.